StephenHassall/worker-promise/readme.md

 ***Notes***

-- You should not `async` the executor function.
+- You can use the `async` keyword with the executor callback function.
 - You must call resolve or reject.
 Not calling either of them stops the sending promise from moving on and will make it hang.
 - If you call the resolve function more than once then the second time is engorged and any data sent back does nothing.